Ares-Developers/Ares-docs/new/chronoprisons.rst

 :tagdef:`[Weapon]Abductor.ChangeOwner=boolean`
   Sets whether the abducted unit shall change its owner to the abductor's house.
-  Units which are :tag:`ImmuneToPsionics=yes` will not change owner.
+  Units which are :tag:`ImmuneToPsionics=yes` or which gained the :value:`PSIONICSIMMUNE` veteran ability will not change owner.
 Defaults to :value:`no`.

 :tagdef:`[Weapon]Abductor.AbductBelowPercent=float`